Are you thinking of buying a window air conditioner but not sure if it’s worth the money?

 The classic Energy Efficiency Ratio (EER) and the updated Seasonal Energy Efficiency Ratio (SEER) are both ratios that indicate the efficiency of a window air conditioner unit.

-Most every window AC unit will have a big yellow sticker on it called the “Energy Guide”.
+Most every window AC unit and wall AC unit will have a big yellow sticker on it called the “Energy Guide”.

 And on that guide, you’ll find an EER or SEER number along with the estimated yearly energy cost to run the appliances.